LeoAmby/IP-Portfolio/README.md

 # Known Bugs
 At the moment the site is not user friendly hence where a user with a smaller screen resolution will have difficulty viewing the site.

+The text "<coder>" is picked as a code and is not reflected on the page as I want it

 # Technologies Used
 The website is purely made out HTML5 and CSS.
 I also made use of online graphic creators which helped me play around with my images, editing and additional effects.